bitwarden/help/_articles/miscellaneous/exclude-domains.md

 tags: []
 ---

 Bitwarden Browser Extensions can be configured to exclude (i.e. explicitly not offer to save passwords for) specific domains.
+When a domain is in the **Excluded Domains** list, Bitwarden won't issue the popup offering to remember an entered password:

+{% image /be-offer.png Browser Extension popup offer %}

 To configure excluded domains, open the {% icon fa-cogs %} **Settings** tab and select the **Excluded Domains** option: